junaidmalik85/card-game/README.md

 ### **Additional Directory Structure**
 **middlewares** - Use to add middleware functionality into the application.\
-Logging is added using morgan + winston pacakges.
+Logging is added using morgan + winston pacakges.\
+**test** - Contains all the available test.
+Using mocha.js, supertest and chai.\
+Current included type of test are integration tests.

 ### **API Documentation**